RedisLabs/redislabs-docs/content/rs/databases/active-active/aa-planning.md

 For Active-Active databases, you need to [set up your participating clusters]({{<relref "/rs/clusters/new-cluster-setup.md">}}).
 You need at least two participating clusters, but we recommend contacting Redis support for databases with more than ten.
 You can [add or remove participating clusters]({{<relref "/rs/databases/active-active/manage-aa#participating-clusters/">}}) after database creation.

 Changes made from the admin console to an Active-Active database configuration only apply to the cluster you are editing.
-For global configuration changes across all clusters, use the `crrdb-cli` command line utility.
+For global configuration changes across all clusters, use the `crdb-cli` command-line utility.

 ## Memory limits